Lipe-Silva/THM_Walkthroughs/W1seguy.md

 res = ''.join(random.choices(string.ascii_letters + string.digits, k=5))
 key = str(res)
 ```
 from this we conclude that **the encryption key is alphanumerical and only 5 digits in length**

+with these two clues in mind we can try to find the encyption key and break the cipher.
 ![]()
 ## first flag
+A common approach to cipher cracking is to look for repeating letters and patterns
 ![]()
 ## second flag